matt-whitehead/ugscrape/README.md

 ## Requirements

-* Python 3.6 or newer (has not been tested older versions, will NOT work with Python 2.x)
+* Python 3.6 or newer (has not been tested on older versions, will NOT work with Python 2.x)
 * selenium
 * chromedriver